quale-quest/sql-mvc/doc/Theory/incedental_complexity.md

 however I disliked PHP's syntax intensely, however these are superficial differences which probably add very little incidental complexity.
 More substantial complexity are language features such as C macro's.

-It could be argued that all languages got started due to an attempt to reduce some complexity vector in another language.

 Python has a great meme: There should by one and only one obvious way of doing something,